-David Lewis is a Ph.D. candidate in the Psychology Department at the University of Texas at Austin, and a Graduate Student Instructor Development Specialist for the University’s Center for Teaching and Learning.
+David Lewis earned his Ph.D. in the Psychology Department at the University of Texas at Austin, and was a Graduate Student Instructor Development Specialist for the University’s Center for Teaching and Learning.

 He graduated magna cum laude from Tufts University with a double major in Biology and Spanish while specializing in animal behavior.
 His research integrates his training in biology and psychology and incorporates research methods from genetics, physiology, and psychology.